 Anybody who wants to experience Llanthony Secunda Manor for themselves should head over to our Events section to see when Haunted Rooms will be holding their next event at the property.

-Sker House is another one of those buildings which were used to house monks during the beginning of the 1000s.
+Sker House is another one of those buildings used to house monks during the beginning of the 1000s.
 When it was first built over 800 years ago, it was a single storey grange and was home to the Cistercian monks of Neath Abbey.

-Isaac’s daughter, Elizabeth, fell in love with a poor boy from the surrounding area and her father was infuriated to learn of their relationship.
+Isaac’s daughter, Elizabeth, fell in love with a poor boy from the surrounding area, and her father was infuriated to learn of their relationship.
 Though he forbade it, Elizabeth and Thomas continued to meet in secret and planned to elope together.
 When Isaac discovered their plans, he was so enraged that he locked his daughter in her bedroom and refused to set her free.
 She was finally permitted to leave when she agreed to marry a more respectable man from Neath and died of a broken heart a couple of years later.

 Many have also heard high pitched wails and cries coming from the room, presumably those of the young woman yearning for her freedom and true love.
-Some also believe that there is an evil presence lurking within Sker House, which is surprisingly common in buildings which were inhabited by religious orders.
+Some also believe that there is an evil presence lurking within Sker House, which is surprisingly common in buildings inhabited by religious orders.